nodejs/wiki-archive/Installing-Node.js-via-package-manager.md

 A Node.js package is also available in [official repo](http://packages.debian.org/search?searchon=names&keywords=nodejs) for Debian Sid (unstable) as "nodejs".

-***Note:*** For Linux Mint 17, if the setup script shows an update error 'W: Failed to fetch...
-HttpError404' change the "deb https://deb.nodesource.com/node **qiana** main" to "deb https://deb.nodesource.com/node **trusty** main" in Software Sources. and then run update again.

 ## Gentoo

 Node.js is available in the portage tree.